I'm in Miami Bitch

-"I'm in Miami Bitch" (clean version "I'm in Miami Trick") is the debut single of American hip hop/electronic duo LMFAO.
-It was officially released to radio in 2008.
-It peaked at No. 51 on the U.S. Billboard Hot 100 chart in July 2009.
+"I'm in Miami Bitch" (edited for radio as "I'm in Miami Trick") is the debut single by American electronic dance music duo LMFAO.
+It was officially released to radio in August 2008, serving as the lead single from their debut studio album Party Rock (2009).

+The song peaked at No. 51 on the U.S. Billboard Hot 100 chart in July 2009.
 The song has also charted on the Canadian Hot 100, peaking at No. 37.

-The official remix features American rapper Pitbull.
+An official remix was later released, featuring American rapper Pitbull.

-This song is the theme song for the 2009 reality television program Kourtney and Khloé Take Miami.
+"I'm in Miami Bitch" served as the theme song for the 2009 reality television program Kourtney and Khloé Take Miami.
 A "New York" version was used for the 2011 reality television program Kourtney and Kim Take New York.

 Music video

 The music video for "I'm in Miami Trick" was uploaded to YouTube by LMFAO on October 5, 2009.
 The music video exists in an explicit and a clean version which both feature several girls in polka-dot bikinis, including the porn star Jenny Hendrix.